Statutory Maternity Pay (SMP)

 - How is the average weekly pay calculated? – As a rough guide the average weekly pay is calculated over a period of 8 weeks.
 The 8 week period is taken just before the qualifying week (the qualifying week is 15 weeks prior to the expected date of birth).
 In some cases (if there is not enough payment history in Payroll Manager) you will need to calculate the average weekly pay* and enter it into the ‘Over-riding Average Weekly pay’ box on the ‘Calendar – Settings’ screen.

-- What happens if the employee has a pay rise after the 15th week before the baby is due but before the expected week of confinement? – In circumstances such as this you will need to manually calculate the Average Weekly pay and enter the correct figure in the ‘Over-riding weekly pay’ box.
+- What happens if the employee has a pay rise between the start of the ‘relevant period’ and the end of the maternity pay period? – In circumstances such as this you will need to manually calculate the Average Weekly pay and enter the correct figure in the ‘Over-riding weekly pay’ box.
+This is due to the ‘Alabaster ruling’ – see Statutory Maternity Pay: employee circumstances that affect payment – GOV.UK

 - What happens if the employee comes back to work early? – If the employee wants to return to work early you will need to remove the maternity pay from the calendar.
 To do this set the day they return back to a normal day by clicking on the button.
 Click back on the normal day and drag the mouse to select the remainder of their maternity leave and set it back to a normal working day.
 You should bear in mind that maternity pay is only payable on complete weeks so care should be taken to make sure that the employee does not lose any of their entitlement.